 The Catholic Education Service (CES) has published three model Codes of Conduct:

 Catholic schools and academies are, additionally, required to use the CES model employment documents as mandated by the Bishops of England and Wales.
 This requirement is set out in the Bishops' Memorandum on Appointment of Teachers to Catholic Schools.
 As a vital part of their role as governors of a Catholic school, governing bodies must ensure that the CES models are adapted, where appropriate, consulted upon and then adopted and communicated to staff and any other interested parties.
-Employment documents can be found in the Recruitment section of the Education Service pages of the diocesan website.
+Employment documents can be found on the Education Service Recruitment page.

 Whilst many of the duties of the Clerk to Governors are the same as any other school, there are some significant differences and extra responsibilities for a Clerk at a Catholic school.
 In addition to other clerking duties, in a Catholic school the clerk is required to liaise with the Diocese regarding the appointment process of Foundation Governors.
 Specifically, as Clerk, you have an important part to play in making sure that the governing body’s work is well organised.